4. Library Management System

 10. Event Management System

-This software package gives event organizers the functionality to register and manage events, and allow attendee registration, and the sale of tickets to be tracked.
-The feature of real-time notifications can also be added to this product to keep users updated.
-In addition, the system facilitates integration of payment for ticket buying and becomes a platform that centrally manages event logistics, attendees, and schedules.
+This software package gives event organisers the functionality to register and manage events, allow attendee registration, and track ticket sales.
+The product can also include real-time notifications to keep users updated.
+In addition, the system facilitates payment for ticket purchases and serves as a platform for centrally managing event logistics, attendees, and schedules.

 Technologies Used: Spring Boot, Java, Spring Data JPA, MySQL, WebSocket, Maven.